aihoon/chatbot_training_automation/README.md

 7. The HTTP server with the trained chatbot can be run; <br/>
    *BASH/DOS> chatbot_training_client.{sh,bat} ${LANGUAGE} ${PROJECT_NAME} ${SERVER_NUM} run_server* <br/>
    It is noted that if the HTTP server with the same trained chatbot exists, it should be automatically killed and re-run with new trained chatbot. <br/>
    A web browser connected to chatbot HTTP server is opened automatically in order for chatbot trainer to test the trained chatbot directly on the web environment.

-8. The HTTP servers running the specific machine can be monitored; <br/>
+8. All the HTTP servers running the specific machine can be shown; <br/>
-   *BASH/DOS> chatbot_training_client.{sh,bat} ${LANGUAGE} ${PROJECT_NAME} ${SERVER_NUM} check_server* <br/>
+   *BASH/DOS> chatbot_training_client.{sh,bat} ${LANGUAGE} ${PROJECT_NAME} ${SERVER_NUM} show_servers* <br/>

 9. The HTTP server with the trained chatbot can be killed; <br/>
    *BASH/DOS> chatbot_training_client.{sh,bat} ${LANGUAGE} ${PROJECT_NAME} ${SERVER_NUM} kill_server* <br/>